kbidzhiev/kbidzhiev/Docker/Docker1.md

 Docker is a tool designed to package software into containers, effectively virtualizing the operating system.
 Each container acts as an isolated sandbox.
-Here I'm going to follow notes from Internet
+Here I'm going to follow notes from Internet.
 - https://docker-curriculum.com/
 - https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository

 # Installation

 -  setting up a docker repo: